The first gym I trained in had a bucket.

 Your workouts shouldn’t wear you out like a cheap buffet.

-It shouldn’t be to the point where it breaks you down.
+Working out should be challenging, but not to the point where it breaks you down.

 The issue is achieving a balance of these 3 variables.